deventropy/junit-helper/junit-helper-derby/src/site/markdown/manual/510-utilities.md

 [&#x21ab; User Guide Home](./index.html)
 # User Guide :: Utilities

-The library comes with some utilities which may be used in your test code.
+The library comes with some utilities which may be used in your test code in the `util` subpackage.
 However, these classes are *not* considered part of the public API of the library and they may change without notice even between minor releases.

 ## <a name="script-runner"></a>Script Runner

-`org.deventropy.junithelper.derby.DerbyScriptRunner` may be used to execute a SQL script against a Derby database (the database need not be created or managed by this library).
-The utility internally uses the Derby [ij](http://db.apache.org/derby/docs/10.12/tools/ctoolsij34525.html) tool to execute the scripts.
+`org.deventropy.junithelper.derby.util.DerbyScriptRunner` may be used to execute a SQL script against a Derby database (the database need not be created or managed by this library).
+The utility internally uses the Derby [ij](http://db.apache.org/derby/docs/10.13/tools/ctoolsij34525.html) tool to execute the scripts.

 An instance of this utility is expected to be used against a single connection; and the connection is a required parameter when creating a new instance.